make17better/VultrMTProxyAutoDeploy/README.md

-# VultrMTProxyAutoDeploy
-MTProxy Deployment Script for Vultr VPS (Debian based only).
+# Automatically Deploy MTProxy in Vultr VPS (Debian based only)
 ## How to use it?
 Execute the following command in terminal
 ```bash